Professional 3D Drone Surveys in Thailand

 To give you a few examples of possible uses:

-– Taking 3D mapping data of a racing track for a racing game development company without anybody from that company having the need to physically be here in Thailand.
+– Taking 3D mapping data and textures of a racing track for a game development company.

 – Mapping a pre-programmed drone deploy flight plan to monitor a large agricultural area.
 Use the gathered data to improve farming efficiencies.